-Neighborhood Pride Program projects are funded from the City's annual allocation of Community Development Block Grant (CDBG) funds.
+Neighborhood Pride Program projects are funded from the City's annual allocation of Community Development Block Grant (CDBG) entitlement funds.
 The City receives CDBG funds from HUD as authorized under the Title I of the Housing Community Act of 1974, Public Law 93-383, as amended; 42 U.S.C.
 5301 et seq.
 Funds for the NPP are allocated to different programs by the City Council each fiscal year as part of the City's Annual Action Plan process in conjunction with the City's annual budgeting process.

 Through the NPP, the City offers grants and loans to qualified low-income residents for home improvements and/or repairs.
-Currently the program provides grants and loans to eligible households where incomes do not exceed the 80% of HUD Area Median Income adjusted for household size, Exhibit No. 1.
-Currently, a grant may not exceed \$15,000 for single family detached residential properties and \$10,000 for mobile homes.
+Currently the program provides grants and loans to eligible households where incomes do not exceed the 80% of HUD Area Median Income adjusted for household size published by HUD every year approximately in the month of May and June (Exhibit No. 1).
+Currently, a grant may not exceed \$30,000 for single family detached residential properties and \$20,000 for mobile homes.
 However, as construction and labor costs have increased, staff has had difficulties providing the same level of improvements as before to the residents applying through this program.
-Therefore, staff is requesting to raise the limit for single-family grants and loans from \$15,000 to \$20,000 and for mobile home grants from \$10,000 to \$15,000.
-Any grant amounts over these limits and any loans over the \$25,000 will be subject to specific criteria as described in the Neighborhood Pride Program Guidelines, Exhibit No. 2 (section II Program Description) and as discussed in the Summary section of the staff report.
+Therefore, staff is requesting to raise the limit for single-family grants from \$20,000 to \$30,000 and for mobile home grants from \$15,000 to \$20,000.
+Any grant amounts over these limits and any grants over the \$30,000 will be subject to specific criteria as described in the Neighborhood Pride Program Guidelines, (Exhibit No. 2 section II Program Description), and as discussed in the Summary section of the staff report.